Beyond Infidelity: Understanding the Spectrum of Betrayal Trauma

 The Bottom Line

-Recovery is possible, but it requires creating the conditions where the nervous system can finally identify safety again.
+Recovery is possible, but it takes time.
+Not in a vague sense, but in a very real, lived way.
+The nervous system has to relearn what safety feels like, both internally and, if the relationship continues, relationally.
 This demands transparency, radical honesty, and a commitment to a healing timeline that is measured in years, not months.